 A HYPERREAL IMAGE CAN BE BETTER THAN A PHOTOGRAPH.
-DETAILS AND EFFECTS VIA PHOTOSHOP CAN TOUCH UP EXISTING PHOTOS.
-OR ONE CAN PRODUCE ORIGINAL WORK.
+DETAILS AND EFFECTS VIA PHOTOSHOP CAN ENHANCE EXISTING PHOTOS OR 3D GRAPHICS.
+OR ONE CAN PRODUCE ORIGINAL 2D WORK TO LOOK 3D.

 It’s brilliant for fantasy subjects, ‘artist’s impressions’ or visualisations.
 For example, in technical drawings, convincing cutaway views are only possible with realistically drawn detail.
 These can be from various sources to compose a whole new perspective, far more accessible to the viewer.

 Also, light effects not possible in nature are easy with this technique.
 One can pick out what needs to be focused on, and either light just one individual in a crowd or add other special effects.